David Rhoden with The Stacks (Andrew Donaldson, Steve Walkup, Tom Beeman) at Gasa Gasa, New Orleans, 2018

 Fun little band I was briefly the drummer of.
 We rehearsed a bunch but I think we just played three shows.
 We did misfits covers and unlikely country songs really fast.
 I liked it a lot.
 Honestly, the funnest tape I have of this band is when a friend of the bass player came to check us out "for a video he was shooting" and he was so high on Adderall he was like a comet.
 I have it somewhere.

-We did one terrific recording with Daniel Rey (Ramones producer, member of The Martinets currently and masters Of Reality formerly) that I will put up here soon.
+We did one terrific recording with Daniel Rey (Ramones producer, member of The Martinets currently and Masters Of Reality formerly).
 I was the drummer.
 Daniel made the cymbals sound great, he could probably find work just doing that.
 Members went on to be in Luxurious Faux Furs, Chicken Snake, and The Nato Coles Band.

 Shocks & Struts/"The Benny Band"

 Fun band I played drums in with "Benny" (real name Mark) and Kelly Vaughn (now Kelly Vaughn-Kaufmann).
 We just played one show at a miserable club called 169 Bar and it was a disaster.
 But the Stacks song "I'm Wild" came out of a jam at one of our rehearsals.

 Slade Nash auditioned for The Stacks with a stand-up kit that included a snow shovel and a motorcycle rim.
 It wasn't a match but I kept his number.
 We started a two-piece band that only lasted one year but we played fifty-two shows in (I think) seven states.